open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-intern-orientation.md

 ## Help Other Prospective Virtual Interns

 For the first 2-4 weeks, one of your responsibilities as an software intern is to review and help prospective software interns with their issues / pull requests at [open-learning-exchange/open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io).
-Please provide feedback to [issues raised by prospective software engineering interns](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues?q=is%3Aopen+is%3Aissue+label%3Avi), be sure to look out for the issues with `vi` label only as other lables like `mi` is for other internships and you may not have the full picture.
+Please provide feedback to [issues raised by prospective software engineering interns](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues?q=is%3Aopen+is%3Aissue+label%3Avi), be sure to look out for the issues with `vi` label only, as other labels like `mi` is for other internships and you may not have the full picture.

 To begin a review, ensure the checklist items in the pull request template are addressed properly by the prospective software engineering interns and make sure the pull request actually fixes the issue.